Bombay Castle (1792 EIC ship): EIC voyage #2 (1795–1797)

 Bombay Castle and the fleet reached the Cape of Good Hope on 3 September.

 After her service at the Cape was over, Bombay Castle resumed her voyage and reached Bombay on 4 January 1796.
 She visited Calicut 29 January, and Colombo on 12 February, before returning to Bombay on 21 March.
 She then sailed for China, reaching Malacca on 16 June, and arriving at Whampoa on 6 July.
 Homeward bound, she crossed the Second Bar on 12 November, and was at Macao on 2 January 1797.
 She was at Penang on 27 January, the Cape on 4 April, and St Helena on 28 April.
 She arrived at Long Reach on 28 July.

-In March 1806, the commander, officers, and crew of Bombay Castle shared in the award of prize money for the capture on 16 September 1795, of the Cape, and the capture on 16 February 1796, of Columbo.
+In March 1806, the commander, officers, and crew of Bombay Castle shared in the award of prize money for the capture on 16 September 1795, of the Cape, and the capture on 16 February 1796, of Colombo.

 EIC voyage #3 (1798–1799)

 Captain Hamilton sailed from Portsmouth on 17 February 1798, bound for Bombay and China.
 Bombay Castle reached Bombay on 4 June and arrived at Whampoa on 15 October.
 She crossed the Second Bar on 4 January 1799, was at Malacca on 22 February, reached St Helena on 17 May, and arrived at Long Reach 1 August.